Khloé Kardashian Just Revealed Her Due Date

 "I know we've been keeping this quiet but we wanted to enjoy this between our family and close friends as long as we could privately.
 To enjoy our first precious moments just us," Kardashian wrote in the announcement on Instagram.
 "Thank you all for understanding.
 I am so thankful, excited, nervous, eager, overjoyed and scared all in one!
 But it's the best bundle of feelings I've ever felt in my life!"

-With Khloé's announcement made, many fans are wondering whether her sister Kylie Jenner will announce her own rumoured pregnancy.
-Some theorised that Jenner would reveal she was pregnant with the Kardashian-Jenner Christmas card, yet, 25th December came and went, and the lip kit queen was completely absent from the image.
+With Khloé's announcement made, many fans are wondering whether her sister Kylie Jenner will announce her own rumored pregnancy.
+Some theorized that Jenner would reveal she was pregnant with the Kardashian-Jenner Christmas card, yet, December 25 came and went, and the lip kit queen was completely absent from the image.

 With Kardashian being so forthcoming with her own pregnancy milestones, it's hard not to wonder why the allegedly pregnant Jenner isn't right behind her.
 Still, it's important to remember that everyone has the right to share what they are comfortable with at their own time.
 For now, at least we know when to expect Khloé's first baby to arrive.